Point guard: Offense

 The point guard is positioned on the perimeter of the play to have the best view of the action, which is crucial because of their leadership obligations.
 Announcers often refer to the point guard as a "coach on the floor" or a "floor general."
 These nicknames were particularly true in the past, as several point guards, such as Lenny Wilkens, served their teams as player-coaches.
 This practice is rare now, as most coaches specialize in their role.
 Some point guards have great leeway in the offense though they are still extensions of their coach on the floor and must display good leadership skills.

 Along with leadership and general basketball acumen, ball-handling is an important skill for a point guard.
 Generally speaking, the point guard is often the player in possession of the ball and is responsible for maintaining its possession.
 Point guards must be able to maintain possession of the ball in crowded spaces and be able to advance it quickly.
 A point guard with enough ball-handling skill and quickness to drive to the basket in a half-court set is also very valuable and considered by some to be a must for a successful offense.

 After ball-handling, the most important areas of the game for a point guard are passing and scoring.
 As the primary decision-maker for a team, a point guard's passing ability determines how well a point guard can put their decision into play.
 It is one thing to be able to recognize the player that is in a tactically advantageous position.
 Still, it is another thing entirely to be able to deliver the ball to that player.
-For this reason, a point guard is usually, but not always, more skilled and focused on passing than shooting.
+For this reason, a point guard is usually more skilled and focused on passing than shooting.
 However, a good jump shot and the ability to score off a drive to the basket are still valuable skills.
 Point guards often use their scoring ability to augment their effectiveness as decision-makers and playmakers.